4. Actions: the model

 typeMismatch.actionModel01.a=Parameter [a] must be an integer

-Range.actionModel03.int1014=Value must be in the [10,14] range
+Range.actionModel03.int1014=Value must be in [10,14] interval

-NotBlank.actionModel03.strNotBlank=String cannot be empty
+NotBlank.actionModel03.strNotBlank=String can't be empty

-AssertFalse.actionModel03.assertFalse=Only the boolean value [false] is allowed
+AssertFalse.actionModel03.assertFalse=Only boolean [false] is allowed

 Pattern.actionModel03.hhmmss=String format is hh:mm:ss